 If you are looking to rear 500 layer chicks, then you need to take vaccination very seriously, considering how diseases can be transmitted between chicks easily.
 Asides from the fact that vaccinations will help prevent the chicks from diseases, it will also help them develop well and stay healthy.
 This is even more important considering the fact that you are looking to bring a hundred chicks together.

-The effect of Newcastle disease, which is one of the most common diseases that afflict chicks, can be largely curbed by vaccination.
+Vaccination can significantly reduce the effects of Newcastle disease, one of the most prevalent diseases that affect chicks.
 Vaccinations are generally not very expensive.
-You can reach out to any expert in that field to help analyze the kind of vaccination the chicks require and how much it’d go for.
+You can reach out to any expert in that field to help analyze the kind of vaccination the chicks require and how much it’d cost.

 Cost of Feed for the Chicks